aakanksha-k/DinoGame-Clone/README.md

 Run the application to test all game mechanics using: \
 `npm start`

-Ensur the development server starts correctly and the game functions as expected on the local browser.
+Ensure the development server starts correctly and the game functions as expected on the local browser.

 ![image](https://github.com/aakanksha-k/DinoGame-Clone/assets/136099041/d4a1d725-b05f-4fc4-b627-6f04d687a589)